So what is it?

 3. Variety is the key to a great training plan.
 We all know to include exercise other than running.
 But the variation in running type shouldn’t be overlooked.
 Changes in surface and style contribute to a reduction in overuse injuries.

 You don’t need fancy or expensive kit.
 Trail shoes are pretty much a must if you want to stay upright but probably best to try a little bit of off-road before you commit and buy a shiny new pair (oh but they won’t stay shiny for long!!).
-There are lots of experienced off road runners in the club who could recommend a brand or two (I really like Innov8 but have good good things about many brands).
+There are lots of experienced off road runners in the club who could recommend a brand or two (I really like Innov8 but have heard good things about many brands).
 Spikes are not needed unless you want to/like wearing them.
-They are about as minimal as you can get so really don’t suit everyone.
-You really need to break them in and carefully build up foot and leg strength if you’re going to run seriously in spikes.
-You get great grip and feel on soft surfaces but not all courses are spike suitable.
-Probably don’t wear white – that gurantees that you will fall over.

 Now I’ve hopefully rambled enough for you to consider giving it a go, here’s a little honest run down of the courses you will find in the Suffolk Winter League

-1. Framlingham – Still in and around the castle but now a two lap course designed to reduce congestion – I think most people found it better last year.
+1. Framlingham Flyers, Framlingham Castle – Still in and around the castle but now a two lap course designed to reduce congestion – although it tends to be closer to 5.5 miles than 5.

 2. Woodbridge – a single lap (I think!!) of some lovely parkland.
 Relatively flat but a bit uppy-downy.
 There are portions of this course especially at the beginning on hard sand -for horse training.
 It’s gets churned up pretty quick which is hard on the legs but makes the grassy sections easier.
 Wider than Framlingham with some really nice open parts.
 Great atmosphere.